Click on the "more information" icons within the guide for more information about each section.

 Box 2, Other earnings not on T4 summary

 Enter the total gross earnings not reported on T4s for all employees.
-Include T4As unless issued to contractors/subcontractors, see box 3.
+If T4As have been issued to contractors/subcontractors, refer to box 3.
 Include the non-T4 earnings of executive officers.

-For more information see insurable earnings.
-For a complete list of insurable gross earnings, and non-insurable gross earnings, see Determining Insurable Earnings.
+Learn more about insurable earnings.
+You can find a complete list of insurable gross earnings and non-insurable gross in our Determining Insurable Earnings policy.

 Additional information for construction businesses